Ukraine: Advisor, Policy and Advocacy

 - Perform other duties as required to further the organization’s mission and goals in Ukraine.

 - Advanced university degree in a social science, political science, international relations, law, or a related field.
-Post-graduate degree would be an asset.

 - Training in project management, human rights, humanitarianism, mediation would be an advantage.